tasmota/docs/peripherals/Smart-Meter-Interface.md

 ------------------------------------------------------------------------------
 ### Meter Metrics
 Each meter typically provides multiple metrics (voltage, power, current, humidity etc.) which it measures.
-An entry for each metric to be collected `#define MAX_VARS N` (n = `1..16`) must be specified.
+An entry for each metric to be collected as `#define SML_MAX_VARS N` (n = `1..16`) must be specified, in `user_config_override.h` file (see the code at the page top).
 An entry defines how to decode the data and put it into variables.

 > [!EXAMPLE] (OBIS/SML/MODBus):
 `1,1-0:1.8.1\*255(@1,Total consumption,KWh,Total_in,4`